 6. If you drink, take it easy.

-One or two alcoholic drinks per day can help raise your good HDL cholesterol and help prevent dangerous blood clots.
+One alcoholic drink per day can help raise your good HDL cholesterol and help prevent dangerous blood clots.
 (According to federal health agencies, women should limit their alcohol intake to up to one drink a day, since their bodies metabolize alcohol differently than men; men should limit their intake to no more than two drinks a day.)
 However, any more than a couple drinks a day can increase your blood pressure.
 Extremely heavy drinkers can also suffer damage to the heart muscle (cardiomyopathy).

 7. Keep your blood pressure under control.

 Since high blood pressure increases the risk of coronary artery disease and stroke, it's good to keep yours in the optimum range: less than 120/80.
 If you test 120-139/80-89, you have prehypertension and you should make arrangements to see your doctor right away, to discuss lifestyle changes you can make to bring down your reading.
 If you have high blood pressure, meaning 140/90 or more, your doctor will likely prescribe medication to keep it in check.
 However, high blood pressure should be treated earlier with lifestyle changes and in some patients with medication – at 130/80 mm Hg rather than 140/90 – based on 2017 American Heart Association (AHA) guidelines.

 8. If you're under too much stress or feeling depressed, seek out help from a psychologist or therapist.